algorithmsbooks/decisionmaking/README.md

 Draft chapters will be released gradually for feedback.
 Please file issues for suggestions and comments (or email the address listed at the bottom of the pages of the PDF).

+We are interested in all forms of feedback including, but not limited to:
+1. Errors
+2. Improvements to code (especially improvements for clarity over speed)
+3. Typos
+4. Areas that are confusing
+5. Critical topics that are missing
+6. Ideas for examples or exercises

 ## Outline

 1. [Introduction](https://web.stanford.edu/group/sisl/public/dm/chapter-1.pdf)